 There might be more valuable (such as chemicals) or efficient (such as direct combustion for process heat) uses of wood than the production of liquid biofuels.
 A national discussion is needed on what are the priority uses of this limited resource.

 For conventional biofuels:

 - Investments are likely to be hard to justify

 - They are a short term “bridge” solution

-- They reinforce with fossil fuels because of blending requirements
+- They reinforce fossil fuel use because of blending requirements

-- New Zealand has a limited limited competitive advantage
+- New Zealand has a limited competitive advantage

 For advanced biofuels:

 - High risk, long term opportunity